ZeBobo5/Vlc.DotNet/README.md

 This led to some issues (Airspace issue...) and lacked some WPF-ish features.

 That's why a new control has been written.
-To be fair, first versions of Vlc.DotNet were built with that techique, but back then, there were issues in the .net framework causing the memory usage to explode.
+To be fair, first versions of Vlc.DotNet were built with that technique, but back then, there were issues in the .net framework causing the memory usage to explode.
 As of 2018, this issue is resolved.

 You have in fact two options:
 - Use the new WPF control.
 You might notice a performance impact when reading, for example, a 4k @ 60 fps video on a low-end computer.
 However, you can do whatever you like, just as a normal ImageSource in WPF.
-- Wrap the Vlc.DotNet.WinForms control in a WinFormHost .
+- Wrap the Vlc.DotNet.WinForms control in a WindowsFormsHost.
 It offers better performance, but you will experience Airspace issues (see [#296](https://github.com/ZeBobo5/Vlc.DotNet/issues/296)) if you need to write over the video.

 The right option to use depends on your needs.